Megan-0401/JavaSnap/README.md

   - Call shuffleDeck() on deckOfCards
   - calls new Method -> getUserInput()
   - Create new Scanner
-  - while deckOfCards is not empty:
+  - while deckOfCards is not empty, or snap has not occurred:
     - prints "Press enter key to show next card"
     - When Scanner reads enter input, call printCard()
     - Help used: https://stackoverflow.com/questions/18281543/java-using-scanner-enter-key-pressed